geflx/multi-travelling-thieves/README.md

 ## Problem description :ledger:

 A set of _N_ cities are disposed in a state, with distance _d[i][j]_ between any two cities.
 Each item _k_ positioned in a city _i_ has value _p[i][k]_ and weight _w[i][k]_.
-The global knapsack capacity limits the amount of items and a tax _R_ is paid for it at each time unit.
+The global knapsack capacity limits the amount of items and a tax _R_ is paid for each time unit.
 The velocity _v_ of a thief depends on its carried items.

 The **multi-objective function** is defined as follows: